Periodic Weighted Sums of Binomial Coefficients: Introduction

 \section{Introduction}

-We will use a simple cosine formula to produce results both old and new about periodic weighted sums of binomial coefficients.
-Our most dramatic formula is perhaps this one, which connects the Fibonacci numbers, the binomial coefficients, and the Legendre symbol:
+We present a general theorem on linear recurrences and we use it to produce results both old and new about weighted sums of binomial coefficients.
+One highlight is this first equation, which connects the Fibonacci numbers, the binomial coefficients, and the Legendre symbol:

-This formula is not entirely new, as we can derive it from a more complicated expression of Andrews \cite{Andrews} from 1969, but our proof is both elegant and elementary.
+The first equality can also be derived from a more complicated expression of Andrews \cite{Andrews} from 1969, but the second equality is new.

-Almost as dramatic are the solutions $(X_n, Y_n)$ that we obtain to the Pell equation $X^2 - 3Y^2 = 1$.
+Also of interest are the non-negative integer solutions $(X_n, Y_n)$ to the Pell equation $X^2 - 3Y^2 = 1$.
 We show that

 and also that